staking-foundation/docs/docs/52-tokenomics.md

 Diva is a decentralized software tool allowing Liquid Staking and the permissionless operation of validators to secure Ethereum.

-The goal for its tokenomics is to find a collaborative and fee-less approach that does not involve extracting value its users.
+The goal for its tokenomics is to find a collaborative and fee-less approach that does not involve extracting value its its users.
 Instead, the aim is to establish a balance among all participants, being appropriately represented based on their level of engagement.

 :::info
 **The Tokenomic model is a work-in-progress, and it is the responsibility of the Diva DAO to decide on the ideal design for the protocol.**